 Leona Urshla Mokoena

-Leona Mokoena hales from the corporate world where she was involved as a course co-ordinator, personnel consultant and a function co-ordinator.
+Leona Mokoena hales from the corporate world where she was involved as a course co-ordinator, personnel consultant and function co-ordinator.
 Her role at Khwela is to assist with sales into the corporate market.
 Lee has obtained various diplomas and certificates over the years and wishes to continue her studies in Fine Art.
 She always had an interest in art visiting museums and exhibitions prior to her involvement at Gallery MOMO.
-Lee is a art consultant, director at Gallery MOMO and business woman.
+Lee is an art consultant, director at Gallery MOMO and businesswoman.
 She has been involved in the art industry for 17years.
 Lee has co-curated exhibitions, travelled locally and abroad to exhibitions, Art fairs and Biennales representing Gallery MOMO and their artists.

 Her exposure and interest in art has grown over the years especially in the contemporary art world and continues to develop.
 She is passionate about the arts in general and is currently consulting and expanding her craft in the public art arena.